Task General Tracking#

 Checkpoints#

-The base behavior-model warm-start and the task-specific reference bundles for finetuning are all fetched by the project-wide setup script:
+The pretrained base behavior-model, task-specific warmstart checkpoints for finetuning and reference checkpoints trained on released data are all fetched by the project-wide setup script:

 bash scripts/setup/download_checkpoints.sh # all submodules